 NAPM was incorporated on 27 January 2010.
-The purpose of NAPM is to take direct ownership of property assets if and when required.
+The purpose of NAPM is to take direct ownership of certain property assets if and when required.

-NAPM has two subsidiaries, NARPS and NALHL (in Voluntary Liquidation).
+NAPM has two subsidiaries, NARPS and NALHL (in Voluntary Liquidation) at the reporting date.
+NALHL was dissolved on 20 August 2023.